DataONEorg/provweek2016-demo/_posts/2016-05-05-demo-use-case.markdown

 date:   2016-05-17 11:35:30 -0500
 categories: DataONE provenance
 ---
-We introduce the provenance and search features of DataONE by means of an example involving three earth scientists who interact through a DataONE member node, as shown below.
+We introduce the provenance and search features of DataONE by means of a use case involving three earth scientists who interact through a DataONE member node, as shown below.
+A user "Alice" can annotate a (Matlab, R, etc.) script using the YesWorkflow (YW) tool to describe the underlying workflow or prospective provenance.
+After Alice has run the script, the result files, script, prospective provenance, and retrospective provenance, represented in the ProvONE provenance model, are bundled into an OAI-ORE compliant data package and uploaded to the DataONE network.
+A second user ("Bob") discovers Alice's package and uses her data in his own analysis.
+As both data packages of Alice and Bob are indexed by the coordinating node, a third user ("Charlie") who browses DataONE Search site can discovers the full provenance of Bob's results.

 ![image text]({{site.baseurl}}/img/alice-bob-charlie-sequence-crop.jpg "Run Manager Demonstration Use Case")